 How much rent will I have to pay?

 At the briefing, you will learn how the amount of your rental subsidy is calculated based on the Payment Standards as determined by HUD.
-Click here for current payment standards.
+Our current standards are below.
 You can choose a unit with a rent that is above or below the payment standard.
 You must pay 30% of your monthly adjusted gross income for rent and utilities.
 HUD rules require that when a family that moves into a new unit they cannot pay more than 40% of their adjusted monthly income for rent.
 You pay your share to the owner on the first of the month just like you would if you didn't have a voucher.
 The rest of the rent will be sent to the owner directly by ACHA.